Skip to content

 in Sedona, Arizona

-If you're looking for an epic hiking destination, Sedona, Arizona should be at the top of your bucket list.
-From iconic red rock formations to jaw-dropping, natural arches, Sedona has some of the most beautiful trails to offer.
+If you're looking for one of the most epic hiking destinations in the United States, Sedona, Arizona should be at the top of your bucket list.
+From iconic red rock formations to jaw-dropping, natural arches, Sedona has some of the most beautiful trails in Arizona, and arguably the entire Southwest.

-We were lucky enough to spend five weeks in Sedona last February and were blown away by the incredible views around us.
-Out of all the hikes we did, here are 5 of my favorite hiking trails that you can't miss.
+We were lucky enough to spend five weeks in Sedona last February and were blown away by the incredible views around us during each hike.
+Out of all the trails we explored, here are five of my favorite hiking trails that should be on your itinerary.

 1. Devil's Bridge